vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 ### Why It Outperforms SwiGLU

-Standard SwiGLU uses identical activations for both gate and value paths.
+Standard SwiGLU applies Swish to the gate path while leaving the value path linear.
 Custom18 VictoryGLU's innovation is the **heterogeneous gating strategy**: the ERF-based gate provides smooth, bounded modulation for negative signals while maintaining linear efficiency for positive signals, creating a more adaptive information flow than homogeneous SwiGLU gating.

 ---